the old way

 What does it meant to be handmade in our current era of technology and production lines?
 For us, it means to work slowly, without the use of electricity, without the aids of modern technology, using our hands to experience the metal.
 At LOREN NICOLE each piece begins as pure 24k yellow gold.
 The first step is to marry gold, silver and copper into our signature 22k yellow gold alloy, creating sheet and wire.
 From that point, the possibilities are limitless.
 The sheet can be raised into hollow forms and decorated with granulation or the wire can be shaped and transformed into chain or our shepherd’s hook.
 We take pride in the millennia steeped history of jewelry making at the core of LOREN NICOLE.
 It allows us to offer an experience of truly handmade, of legacy, in a time where this method for jewelry making and knowledge is disappearing.

 The way in which we make jewelry at LOREN NICOLE is inherently sustainable, but we have taken extra efforts to ensure that we are doing our part for the planet.
-On such step, is deciding to source all of our gold from a certified recycled and/or fairmined supplier.
-When purchasing fairmined gold, we are going a step further to support a living wage and healthy working conditions for those communities mining gold today and supporting the efforts of mercury free mining.
+On such step, is deciding to exclusively work in Harmony Metals, meaning all of our gold is recycled and/or sourced conflict free.
+When purchasing one of our pieces, you can know that materials went towards supporting a fair wage, healthy working conditions and sustainable mining practices.

 We have partnered with master lapidary artisans to bring you the finest quality cut gemstones.
 In choosing to work with small multi-generational family run companies, we are able to offer handcarved gemstones, demonstrating excellence in that medium.
 These partnerships have allowed us to develop custom cuts and realize ancient gemstone carving designs.